-- ✔The cash you release is tax free and can be spent on whatever you like.
+- ✔The cash you release is tax free and can be spent achieving your goals.

-- ✔You continue to own 100% of your home, thereby benefiting fully from any future increase in its value.
+- ✔You continue to own your home, thereby benefiting from any future increase in its value.

-- ✔There are no monthly repayments to make with a lifetime mortgage.
+- ✔There is no requirement to make monthly repayments with a lifetime mortgage.

-- The size of the mortgage will grow over time.
+- ✗The size of the lifetime mortgage will grow over time.
 This is because interest is added to the original loan amount and it continues to roll up as future interest is added on top of this.

-- The amount that you will leave as an inheritance is likely to be reduced.
+- ✗The amount that you will leave as an inheritance will be reduced.